Does Loyola require students to get COVID-19 vaccinations?

 I am taking classes entirely online.
 Do I still need to complete the vaccine requirement?

-Anyone who will be on campus for any reason during the 2021 – 2022 academic year must fulfill this requirement.
-Students enrolled in online programs and who will not come to campus for any reason (live, eat, or play) do not need to submit records to the portal.
-If you are a student who attends entirely virtually and have received a notification that you need to submit your records, please email firstname.lastname@example.org and let us know your status as a virtual student so that we can update our records.
+Students enrolled in online programs and who will not come to campus for any reason (live, eat, or play) do not need to submit vaccination records.
+If you are a student who attends entirely virtually and have received a notification that you need to submit your records, please email email@example.com and let us know your status as a virtual student so that we can update our records.

 I am already vaccinated, but I lost my vaccine card.
 How can I access my COVID-19 vaccine record for submission on the portal?